 The MAK’s Asia rooms illustrate this creative approach perfectly.
 Wooden scaffolding and glass combine to form giant display cabinets, with item descriptions written directly on the glass or walls.

-The history element of the museum comes to the fore in the permanent displays, tracing design through the recent centuries and displaying various highlights from the MAK’s archives and collections.
+The history element of the museum comes to the fore in the permanent displays, tracing design through the recent centuries and showcasing various highlights from the MAK’s archives and collections.

 Glass, tableware, lace and furniture dominate in rooms devoted to Baroque Rococo Classicism, the Biedermeier period, Historicism Art Nouveau, and Renaissance Baroque Rococo.

-(As a novelist, the glorious antique writing desks induced a fair degree of envy.)
+(As a novelist, the glorious antique writing desks induced a fair degree of envy in me.)

 One of the MAK’s other sites also has displays of Biedermeier and Empire furniture and fittings: the Geymüllerschlössel villa in Vienna’s 18th district.